-Stonewater is a comprehensive substance use disorder treatment center, addressing adolescents, ages 12 to 17, needs across a continuum of care.
-From fully supervised Withdrawal Management all the way to Outpatient Services, our customized adolescent care is built on the latest scientific research and proven techniques to increase the likelihood of successful outcomes.
-Our founders have been there, where you are now, and understand that your child is an individual who needs an individualized recovery program which provides safety, privacy, security, and success.
+Stonewater is a comprehensive dual-diagnosis treatment center, addressing adolescents, ages 12 to 17, needing residential treatment.
+From fully supervised Withdrawal Management to 60--90 days of residential mental health and substance use treatment, our customized adolescent care is built on the latest scientific research and proven techniques to increase the likelihood of successful outcomes.
+Our founders have been there, where you are now, and understand that your child is an individual who needs an individualized recovery program that provides safety, privacy, security, and success all in a homelike environment.

 Dr. Gary Carr is a graduate of the University of Mississippi, School of Medicine and trained in Family Medicine at the Anniston Family Practice Residency Program in Anniston, Alabama.
 He is a Fellow of the American Academy of Family Practice and a Distinguished Fellow of the American Society of Addiction Medicine, as well as a Diplomate of the American Board of Addiction Medicine.
 He is both a Registered Interventionist and a Medical Review Officer.
 Dr. Carr has been involved with physician health for over 20 years developing the Mississippi Professionals Health Program (MPHP), serving as Medical Director there from 1998 – 2009 and then as Medical Director of the Professionals Health Network and Washington State Physician Health Program.
 He has also served as Medical Director of The Oaks at La Paloma in Memphis, Tennessee.
 Currently, he is an addiction consultant for several addiction treatment organizations.
 Dr. Carr speaks nationally and internationally on issues of addictive illness and professionals' health.
 He has addressed groups such as the Southern Medical Association, the Citizens Advocacy Committee in Washington, D.C., the American Society of Addictive Medicine, the Federation of State Physician Health Programs, the Federation of State Medical Boards, the International Society of Addiction Medicine in Reykjavik, Iceland and the AMA/BMA/CMA International Conference on Physician Health in London, England.
 Dr. Carr is a member of the state and national chapters of both the American Academy of Family Physicians and the American Society of Addiction Medicine (ASAM) and a member of the American Medical Association.
 Dr. Carr also worked with the Federation of State Physician Health Programs to develop guidelines for the 46 member states.
 He is chair of the ASAM Physician Health Committee and was one of the principle authors of the ASAM Physician Health Public Policies adopted in April 2011.
 Dr. Carr is a past President of the Federation of State Physician Health Programs.More